Monday 5th August, 2019

 What is tennis elbow

-As the diagram above shows a large number of forearm muscles are attached to a small bony bump at the side of your elbow called the lateral epicondyle.
-With so many muscles attached to such a small area it creates an area of high stress.
-If the muscles are overused the attachment can become inflamed or injured.
-With the bony bump called the lateral epicondyle the condition is called lateral epicondylitis, but because it is common in tennis players the common name is tennis elbow.
+As this diagram shows a large number of forearm muscles are attached to a small bony bump at the side of your elbow called the lateral epicondyle.
+Pull from these muscles (blue arrow) creates an area of high stress.
+If this stress is repeated or prolonged the attachment can become inflamed.
+This pull from the muscles can be either intermittent or constant.

 The overlooked cause